Kurt Swinghammer: Commercial art career

-In 1985 Swinghammer did a mural at Toronto's Nutz & Boltz disco, followed by a mural at the Dance Cave, which appears in a scene in 1988's Cocktail starring Tom Cruise.
+In 1985, Swinghammer did a mural at Toronto's Nutz & Boltz disco, followed by a mural at the Dance Cave, which appears in a scene in 1988's Cocktail starring Tom Cruise.
 He was associated with a colourful "neo-primitive" graphic style shared by a few other "street artists" and which became part of the visual identity of the Queen Street West scene.
-Over a period of five years he created popular fundraising T-shirt designs and posters for the legendary community radio station CKLN.
+Over a period of five years he created popular fundraising t-shirt designs and posters for the legendary community radio station CKLN.
 Commercial projects of note from this period were posters, shopping bag design, and an in-store font for Sam the Record Man (the largest record chain in Canada at the time), designing the Canada Booth for the New Music Seminar in New York City, and designing the CASBY Award logo and set design for CFNY FM.
 Additional clients for his illustration and design work included Much Music, The Music Gallery, CBC Variety Recordings, Coach House Press, Environment Canada, The Art Gallery Of Ontario, HMV, BMG, Jane Siberry, and Jell-O Pudding.

 Swinghammer's illustrated/designed album covers include The Shuffle Demons, David Wilcox (which received a Juno nomination for best album design – a collaboration with Michael Wrycraft), African Guitar Summit, Don Ross, and the children's entertainers Sho, Mo and the Monkey Bunch.

-In the late 80's he added his signature visual style to numerous music videos, and art directed Out of My House Roach by the Shuffle Demons, and Let Your Backbone Slide and Drop The Needle (which received Juno and Much Music Awards) by pioneering Canadian rap artist Maestro Fresh Wes.
-These videos were extremely popular on Much Music, and the national exposure created opportunities for Swinghammer to art direct rap-oriented TV commercials.
+In the late 1980s, he added his signature visual style to numerous music videos, and art directed Out of My House Roach by the Shuffle Demons, and Let Your Backbone Slide and Drop The Needle (which received Juno and Much Music Awards) by pioneering Canadian rap artist Maestro Fresh Wes.
+These videos were extremely popular on Much Music, and the national exposure created opportunities for Swinghammer to art direct rap-oriented television commercials.

 Swinghammer has created performing wardrobe for the Shuffle Demons, a cappella quartet The Nylons, and jugglers The Flying Dutchmen.
 He has created set designs for theater director William Scoular and Canadian contemporary dance icon Peggy Baker.
-In 2008 he did an art instruction residency at The National Ballet School.
-In 1996 he illustrated the children's book My Stompin’ Grounds – The Songs of Stompin Tom Connors, published by Doubleday.
+In 2008, he did an art instruction residency at The National Ballet School.
+In 1996, he illustrated the children's book My Stompin’ Grounds – The Songs of Stompin Tom Connors, published by Doubleday.

 Swinghammer animated the music video for Buffy Sainte-Marie's song "The War Racket" which was released on her Medicine Songs album.